aplai168/mvp-pray/README.md

 # Angular and Single Page Applications (SPA)

 ##What exactly is Angular?
-* An open source framework maintained by Google and the community.
+An open source framework maintained by Google and the community.
 Angular tries to make it easy to build single page applications by taking a very opinionated approach compared to other MVC's such as Backbone.

-### Things covered in the sprint
+### Concepts covered in the sprint
-* Controllers & $scope
+* Controllers & `$scope`
 * Modules
 * Routing & multiple views
 * Factories & Services